Shilpanjali Jesudason

 Faculty of Health and Medical Sciences

-Pregnancy and Kidney Research Australia: CI Jesudason founded and leads this national research team addressing parenthood counselling and pregnancy outcomes in people with kidney disease.
+Pregnancy and Kidney Research Australia: Prof Jesudason founded and leads a national research team addressing parenthood counselling and pregnancy outcomes in people with kidney disease.
 She is nationally and internationally recognised as an expert in this field.
 She leads local, national and international projects advancing new data systems for capturing kidney disease in pregnancy, defining pregnancy outcomes and drivers of patient/clinician decision-making around high-risk pregnancy with kidney disease.
-She formed and Chairs the Parenthood Working group for the ANZDATA renal registry and has led analysis of the ANZDATA parenthood dataset for over 10 years.
-She contributes to international guidelines groups to lead development of best-practice recommendations for care of women with kidney disease in 2023.
-She is the co-lead of the inaugural International Society of Nephrology Train-the trainer program for pregnancy in kidney disease (to be delivered globally in 2023).
+She formed and chairs the Parenthood Working group for the ANZDATA renal registry and has led analysis of the ANZDATA parenthood dataset for over 10 years.
+She contributes to international guidelines groups to lead development of best-practice recommendations for care of women with kidney disease .
+She is the founding co-lead of the inaugural Internationalj Society of Nephrology Train-the trainer program for pregnancy in kidney disease.

-Consumer Engagement: A/Prof Jesudason has been integrally involved in national and international initiatives to develop frameworks for consumer engagement in kidney research, with significant expertise in patient partnerships at all stages of the research cycle.
+Consumer Engagement: She has been involved in national and international initiatives to develop frameworks for consumer engagement in kidney research, with significant expertise in patient partnerships at all stages of the research cycle.
 She is a Chief investigator for the CRE-PACT (NHMRC-CRE APP2007026; 2021-26) which is building consumer partnership in kidney research.

-She holds or has held positions within national committees for research and nephrology policy and practice including for the ANZDATA Renal Registry, Australasian Kidney Trials Network, CARI Renal Guidelines Group, ANZ Society of Nephrology, Australian Clinical Trials Association, Kidney Health Australia, Women’s Health Research Translation Network SA.
-She is a Taskforce member and co-chairs the Consumer and Community Engagement Working Group for the National Indigenous Kidney Transplantation Taskforce.
+She holds or has held positions within national committees for research and nephrology policy and practice including for the ANZDATA Renal Registry, Australasian Kidney Trials Network, CARI Renal Guidelines Group, ANZ Society of Nephrology, Australian Clinical Trials Association, Kidney Health Australia, Women’s Health Research Translation Network SA and the National Indigenous Kidney Transplantation Taskforce.

 CIA: The Kidney Mums Project (The Hospital Research Foundation Women’s Health Grant 75-83100-01; 2022-24)